jurdendurden/Mudra/README.md

 - Room flags (is_safe, is_indoors, is_water, is_air)

 ### Database Models
-- **Player**: User accounts and authentication with account points tracking
+- **Player**: User accounts and authentication with account points tracking and character slot limits
 - **Character**: Character data, attributes, and progression
 - **Item**: Item instances and templates
 - **Room**: Game world locations